wp-plugins/google-news-sitemap-feed-with-multisite-support/readme.txt

 = Can I run this on a Wordpress single site setup? =

 Yes.

+= Does it support different languages? =

+Yes.
+Please make sure to properly set Rss Language in Site options.
+It should be an [ISO 639 Language Code](http://www.loc.gov/standards/iso639-2/php/code_list.php) (2 letters).
+Exception: For Chinese, please use zh-cn for Simplified Chinese or zh-tw for Traditional Chinese.

 = Can I run this plugin from /mu-plugins/ on WP3.0 MS or WPMU ? =